Void48/chatsen/libraries/flutter_chatsen_irc/README.md

 # Usage

-No support or help with anything related to this project is guaranteed.
-If your device catches fire, lose all your data or anything else caused by the usage of this product, you are responsible and on your own.
-**Use at your own risk, you have been warned.**
+This project and it's releases are provided as-is, no support is provided.
+Use at your own discretion.

 # Licensing